ekzhang/bore/README.md

     bore local [OPTIONS] --to <TO> <LOCAL_PORT>

 ARGS:
-    <LOCAL_PORT>    The local port to listen on
+    <LOCAL_PORT>    The local port to expose

 OPTIONS:
     -h, --help                 Print help information
-    -p, --port <PORT>        Optional port on the remote server to select [default: 0] -s, --secret <SECRET>    Optional secret for authentication -t, --to <TO>            Address of the remote server to expose local ports to -V, --version            Print version information
+    -l, --local-host <HOST>    The local host to expose [default: localhost] -p, --port <PORT>          Optional port on the remote server to select [default: 0] -s, --secret <SECRET>      Optional secret for authentication -t, --to <TO>              Address of the remote server to expose local ports to -V, --version              Print version information
 ```

 ### Self-Hosting